Parashat Chayei Sarah (The Life of Sarah)

 There is a certain amount of humility required to not question God’s plan.
 We often think we know best, but in reality, only God sees the big picture and it’s up to us to trust Him.

 In the Haftarah portion of 1 Kings, we read of Adonijah the son of Haggit, and King David's fourth son, who exalted himself saying he would be king.
 Yet, we read:

 Zadok the priest, Benaiah the son of Jehoiada, Nathan the prophet, Shimei, Rei, and the mighty men who belonged to David, were not with Adonijah.

 1 Kings 1:8

 The LORD’s anointing was not on Adonijah to become king; it was on Solomon.
-Nathan came to BatSheva (Bathsheba), the mother of Solomon, and told her about Adonijah's secret plot, and exhorted her to go to King David and tell him that he promised her that Solomon would be king.
+Nathan came to BatSheva (Bathsheba), the mother of Solomon, and told her about Adonijah's secret plot.
+He exhorted her to approach King David and remind him that he promised her that Solomon would be king.
 Nathan also told her that after she goes, he would come and confirm her words.
-Here is David’s response to her after she did as Nathan had instructed her to do:
+Here is David's response to her after she did as Nathan had instructed her to do: